a1asdair/canvas-announce/README.md

 * Run canvas-announce.exe again.
 This will create a Canvas course packagae for import.
 * Import the course package into your new Canvas module, and select the Announcements

+## File descriptions
+*canvas-announce.py* is the Python source code for the program.
+You can donwload and run this in your own Python environment.
+*canvas-announce.exe* is a standalone executable file for Windows PC, compiled using PyInstaller, that can be downloaded and run without needing a Python installation.

+## What is the program doing?
+This program parses and edits a course export package from Canvas to allow you to more easily edit and schedule course announcements.
+It requires a course export in .imscc format.
+It identifies announcements within that package, and summarises them in a CSV file for editing.
+Once ypou have edited the announcements, it then re-packages them back into the .imscc file for re-importing to Canvas.
+It only edits the announcement files, and all other files are retained unedited.

+## Limitations
+The program does not currently allow you to create new course packages, or to add announcements to a course package.
+It only allows the editing (or removal) of existing announcements that you have exported from a course.

+## More detail
+### Announcement Titles
+These shoudl be entered in plain text.
+### Announcement text
+These shoudl be entered using html tags.
+This allows links and some basic formatting of messages.
+### Delay dates
+These need to be entered in the format YYYY-MM-DDTHH:MM:SS Note that years are four digits, months and days are two digits (i.e. include leading zeroes) and the time is in the 24 clock (include leading zeroes).
+Note also the character 'T' separating the date and the time.
+Examples:
+* 2018-11-29T15:00:00
+* 2018-12-10T10:00:00